PostonLab/IVIM_docs/docs/index.md

 Preprocessing diffusion MRI data and fitting IVIM models

 ## How to use locally:
-1. Clone the repository with `git clone` and `cd` into it.
+1. Clone the repository in Sherlock using `git clone https://github.com/PostonLab/IVIM_fit.git`. `cd` into the cloned repository, then `cd` into the ivim_fit directory within the repository.
 You should see a `run.py` file there.
 ```
 git clone https://github.com/PostonLab/IVIM_fit.git
 ```
 ```
 cd ivim_fit
 ```
-2. Install poetry using `pip install poetry`
+2. Install poetry version 1.8.5 using `python3 -m pip install poetry==1.8.5`
 ```
-pip install poetry
+python3 -m pip install poetry==1.8.5
 ```
 3. Install dependencies with `poetry install`, then use `poetry shell` to activate the virtual environment.
 ```